mohamedfouadhanani/face-detection/README.md

 #### Dependency Installation

-This section covers the explanation and the commands to install the dependencies of the project.
+This section in the notebook covers the explanation and the commands to install the dependencies of the project.

 #### Dependency Import

-This section covers the code to import the dependencies of the project to the jupyter notebook.
+This section in the notebook covers the code to import the dependencies of the project to the jupyter notebook.

 ### Dataset Collection

 #### Image Capture

-This section covers the explanation and the code to capture images from a webcam using [opencv](https://github.com/opencv/opencv).
+This section in the notebook covers the explanation and the code to capture images from a webcam using [opencv](https://github.com/opencv/opencv).

 #### Image Labelling

-This section covers image labelling with the tool [labelImg](https://github.com/heartexlabs/labelImg).
+This section in the notebook covers image labelling with the tool [labelImg](https://github.com/heartexlabs/labelImg).

 ### Model Re-training

-This section covers the command ran in order to re-train the pretrained YOLOv5s model with the collected and labelled dataset in previous sections.
+This section in the notebook covers the command ran in order to re-train the pretrained YOLOv5s model with the collected and labelled dataset in previous sections.

 ### Inference

-This sections covers different ways of making use of the new model for inference.
+This section in the notebooks covers different ways of making use of the new model for inference.